Reverse Osmosis Water: What is It and How Does It Work?

 How Does Reverse Osmosis Work?

-Osmosis is a natural process that occurs in all cell-based organisms – animals, plants, and people.
+Osmosis is a natural process in all cell-based organisms – animals, plants, and people.
 During osmosis, water passes through a membrane from a less concentrated solution to a more concentrated one.
 Simply put, the pure water passes through a filter to the contaminated water to equalize the concentration.
 Not what we want in our drinking water.

 During reverse osmosis, pressure is applied to a highly concentrated solution to pass through a membrane to a lower concentration solution.
 The reverse process requires concentrated water to pass through a filter which blocks contaminants larger than water from passing through.
 The result is the cleanest possible drinking water.